max386371-uwu/Japanese-Grammar-Tutor-AI-/README.md

 3. **Load unpacked** → select this folder
 4. Click the extension icon → **Settings** → paste your API key → it autosaves
-5. Go to any page with Japanese text, select a sentence, click the small blue "AI" button ("or hot key") that appears above your selection
+5. Go to any page with Japanese text, select a sentence, click the small blue "AI" button (or hot-key) that appears above your selection

 ## File structure